 EC was chosen because it is a formal, yet intuitive action language.
-Like the C+ language, it may represent actions with conditional and indirect effects, and the inertia of facts.
+Like the C+ language, it can represent the effects of actions, including actions with conditional effects, and the inertia of facts.
 An evaluation of the utility of EC and the C+ language for the specification of open agent societies will be presented in a later section.